bscotch/favro-sdk/ROADMAP.md

 ## Bravo Roadmap

-### General TODO

-- Add
-- Revisit "Custom Fields" implementation to make sure it reflects how Custom Fields are used.

 ### User Stories

 The things that we (Bscotch) want to enable via Bravo.

 - Find a card on a board by name, and update any of its Custom Status Fields to a different value (matching by *name*).
   - Custom Fields are GLOBAL in the API, and there is no way to filter them by board.
 Thus we need to be able to fetch a SAMPLE card from a board (probably offline) and then use that as a reference to get the relevant Custom Field IDs.
-  -

 ### Feature List